-Disney has revealed details about the theme park reservation system that’ll be used when Disneyland and Disney California reopen on April 30, 2021.
-This post will cover how to reserve access, ticket & booking windows, and what to expect online when making plans to enter the parks.
-(Updated April 15, 2021.)
+Disneyland and Disney California now use a theme park reservation system to manage attendance, which will be in place through 2022.
+This post covers how to reserve access, ticket & booking windows, and what to expect online when making plans to enter the parks.
+(Updated December 11, 2021.)

 Even if you already clicked the book theme park reservation link from Disneyland.com, you’ll be redirected to a screen with more or less the same link.